aurielfournier/aurielfournier.github.io/research.md

 Many advertised field-technician positions sound worthwhile, but have no or very low pay.
 Although these can be valuable experiences, not paying technicians for their work undermines their professionalism and the professionalism of science as a whole.
 These unpaid technician positions are available to only the privileged few; and the positions exclude minorities, parents, and other groups who cannot afford to work unpaid.
 By creating such positions, we prevent everyone, regardless of background, from having a chance to get the field experience they need, and this limits the diversity of voices in wildlife ecology and conservation.
 We recognize finances are often tight, and there is a long tradition of unpaid work, but these are not valid rationalizations for continuing this practice.

 To further examine these ideas I am working with Dr. Alex Bond and two economists in the United Kingdom to examine our assumptions about unpaid work in the sciences, including who takes unpaid work, and how it influences their career.
-We hope to provide the evidence for further discussion of the role of unpaid work in science and any influence it might have on reinforcing other structure of priveledge and exclusion which also exist along a career path into the sciences.
+We hope to provide the evidence for further discussion of the role of unpaid work in science and any influence it might have on reinforcing other structure of privilege and exclusion which also exist along a career path into the sciences.